Resources and Support

 Learning Support Program

 The Centre of Teaching and Learning also run research higher degree specific workshops aimed at providing students with opportunities to increase their academic skills.
-Specifically designed to assist with proficiency in reading, writing, speaking and listening skills, details are available on the research higher degree skills and training web page.
+Specifically designed to assist with proficiency in reading, writing, speaking and listening skills, details are available on the research higher degree training and development web page.

 Our libraries will be an invaluable resource throughout your research degree experience.